Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-In previous exercise we created Boost Action, now we are going to use the BOOST action in our FIori report page
+In previous exercise we created Boost Action, now we are going to use the BOOST action in our Fiori report page
 </br>
 </br>